SRON-API-DataMagic/RTFAST/README.md

-This program is built to train a neural network emulator for the rtdist AGN/black hole model.
+This repository contains the code necessary to train a neural network emulator for the rtdist AGN/black hole spectral model.
 It is built with pytorch.
+We achieved an order of 1% error across the entirety of the spectrum and parameter space for a 20 free parameter model.

-We aim to obtain a 1% error in flux and time lag outputs due to comparable systemic uncertainties.
-This emulator should greatly reduce the computation time associated with calculating bayesian uncertainties for these high dimensional problems.
+The emulator trained with this code (RTFAST) greatly reduce the computation time, allowing us to calculate bayesian posteriors for these relatively high dimensional problems.
+The finished emulator can be found at this public repository for public use.

-We utilise latin hyper cube sampling and active learning so as to more efficiently learn the very large parameter space that rtdist explores.
-In terms of active learning, we utilize the query-by-dropout-committee method outlined by Constraining the Parameters of High-Dimensional Models with Active Learning (Caron et al 2019).
+We utilised latin hyper cube sampling as well as PCA decomposition to simplify the constraints of the original problem to a realistic, extremely lightweight, fast running drop in emulator.

+We note and encourage that this code can be used as a simple starting template for those with an x-ray spectral model from xspec that they wish to build an emulator for.
+Please contact Benjamin Ricketts (the author of this repository) if you wish to know more or would like guidance with your particular project.